-Facilities Australia has an excellent health-care system.
-It's a mixture of privately run medical clinics and hospitals alongside a system of public hospitals funded by the Australian government.
-There are also excellent specialised public-health facilities for women and children in major centres.
+Facilities Australia has an excellent health-care system with a mix of private clinics and hospitals complementing a public system funded by the Australian government.

-Medications Painkillers, antihistamines for allergies, and skincare products are widely available at chemists throughout Australia.
-You may find that medications readily available over the counter in some countries are only available in Australia by prescription.
-These include the oral contraceptive pill, some medications for asthma and all antibiotics.
+Medications Painkillers, antihistamines for allergies and skincare products are widely available at chemists throughout Australia.
+Some medications readily available over the counter in some countries are only available by prescription such as the oral contraceptive pill and antibiotics.

 Symptoms of heat exhaustion include dizziness, fainting, fatigue, nausea or vomiting.
 The skin is usually pale, cool and clammy.
 Treatment consists of rest in a cool, shady place and fluid replacement with water or diluted sports drinks.

-Heatstroke is a severe form of heat illness and is a true medical emergency, with heating of the brain leading to disorientation, hallucinations and seizures.
 Prevent heatstroke by maintaining an adequate fluid intake to ensure the continued passage of clear and copious urine, especially during physical exertion.
 One litre of water per hour if walking in summer is a good guide.

-Tap water is universally safe in Australia.
-All other water should be boiled, filtered or chemically disinfected (with iodine tablets) to prevent travellers' diarrhoea and giardiasis.
+Any water you collect, except from drinking taps, should be boiled, filtered or chemically disinfected (with iodine tablets) to prevent travellers' diarrhoea or giardiasis.

-If you develop diarrhoea (more than four or five stools a day), drink plenty of fluids − preferably an oral rehydration solution containing lots of salt and sugar.
+If you develop diarrhoea, drink plenty of fluids − preferably an oral rehydration solution.
 You should also begin taking an antibiotic (usually a quinolone drug) and an antidiarrhoeal agent (such as loperamide).
-If diarrhoea is bloody, persists for more than 72 hours or is accompanied by fever, shaking, chills or severe abdominal pain, seek medical attention.
+If diarrhoea is bloody, persists for more than 72 hours, or is accompanied by fever, shaking, chills or severe abdominal pain, seek medical attention.